neondatabase/postgresql_anonymizer/docs/masking_functions.md

 * `generalize_int8range(value, step)`
 * `generalize_numrange(value, step)`

-...where `value` is the data the will be generalized, `step` is the size of each range.
+...where `value` is the data that will be generalized, and `step` is the size of each range.